y-ncao/Python-Study/Combined_Solutions.md

 ```
 -----

-##Remove Duplicates from Sorted Arra
+##89.
+Remove Duplicates from Sorted Array

 Given a sorted array, remove the duplicates in place such that each element appear only once and return the new length.